 The ups and downs of club soccer will leave lasting memories for kids.
 And with whom they’ve shared these will most likely be friends a very long time.
-Kids make friend more easily than adults and you’ll find that relationships with other soccer kids are a bit more special as that’s what they have in common – soccer – without the distractions of town drama.
+Kids make friends more easily than adults and you’ll find that relationships with other soccer kids are a bit more special as that’s what they have in common – soccer – without the distractions of town drama.
 Soccer as a lifetime sport spells this out rather clearly.

 Keeps the Ball Rolling

 By playing club soccer almost year round you are keeping the momentum going; as opposed to playing for a couple of months in town.
 You don’t want to lose this skill set you want to keep developing it so either use it or you will lose and make it very difficult to get back when you really want it.